ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 > storageInstance
 ```

-the contract sent a transaction to deploy an instance and returned a web3 contract instance, which unfortunately lacks an address.
+the contract sent a transaction to deploy an instance and which returned a web3 contract instance, which unfortunately lacks an address.
 It should know the address but it did not because it was not mined yet.

 24. grab the transaction receipt of your deployed contract